 2Why Small Businesses Fall Into the Innovation Gap

-The innovation gap is not random—it follows predictable patterns.
+The innovation gap is not random β it follows predictable patterns.
 Understanding these patterns is the first step toward escaping them.

 Constraint #1: The Operational Firefighting Cycle

 Your day starts with a plan to work on strategy.
 Then a customer issue needs attention.
 Then a supplier problem.
 By the time you look up, it's 6pm and you've made no progress on the important but non-urgent work.
+This is the operational firefighting cycle described in detail in our guide to ending the firefighting chaos β and it's the number one barrier to innovation in small businesses.

 Constraint #2: Strategic Ambiguity